pydantic/pydantic/docs/usage/validation_errors.md

 ## `url_scheme`

-This error is raised when the URL schema is not valid for the URL type.
+This error is raised when the URL scheme is not valid for the URL type of the field.

 ```py
 from pydantic import BaseModel, HttpUrl, ValidationError